 You can drink of course sake on your own occasion, or take a tour and get some further explanation from a knowledgeable tour guide.
 ‘Kikizake’ (sake tasting) may involve blindfolding… Voyagin offers sake tasting tours, or take a customized tour with Tokiotours for example.

 Born in the 80s and would like to relive your childhood’s game for real?
 In Tokyo this can be done!
 Rent a Super Mario Cart and drive around the city with your friends.
 Since I was alone and short of time, I did not do this, but it look-like so much fun!

-This is not my video but gives a good impression:
+This is not my video but gives a good impression on how it was: